Ethiopian Airlines says analysis of flight recorders begins - Kelowna Capital News

 The decision to send the flight recorders to France was seen as a rebuke to the United States, which held out longer than most other countries in grounding the jets.
 The U.S. National Transportation Safety Board sent three investigators to help French authorities.

+Boeing executives announced that they had paused delivery of the Max, although the company planned to continue building the jets while it weighs the effect of the grounding on production.

-The U.S. Federal Aviation Administration said regulators had new data from the satellite-based tracking that showed the movements of Ethiopian Airlines Flight 302 were similar to those of Lion Air Flight 610.
+The U.S. Federal Aviation Administration in grounding the planes said regulators had new data from the satellite-based tracking that showed the movements of Ethiopian Airlines Flight 302 were similar to those of Lion Air Flight 610.
 That flight crashed into the Java Sea off Indonesia in October, killing 189 people.

-The data show both planes flew with erratic altitude changes that could indicate the pilots struggled to control the aircraft.
-Both crews tried to return to the airport.

 Boeing said it supports the grounding of its planes as a precautionary step, while reiterating its “full confidence” in the safety of the 737 Max.
 Engineers are making changes to the system designed to prevent an aerodynamic stall if sensors detect that the jet’s nose is pointed too high and its speed is too slow.

-Boeing also announced it had paused delivery of the Max, although the company planned to continue building the jets.
+Satellite-based data showed that both the Ethiopian Airlines and Lion Air planes flew with erratic altitude changes that could indicate the pilots struggled to control the aircraft.
+Both crews tried to return to the airport.

 The Max is the latest upgrade to the Boeing 737s.
-Because its engines are larger and heavier, they are placed higher and farther forward on the wings.
+Because its engines were larger and heavier, they were placed higher and farther forward on the wings.
 That created concern that the plane might be slightly more prone to an aerodynamic stall if not flown properly, so Boeing developed software to prevent that.

-Anxious family members began giving DNA samples and waited for news on the identification of remains.
-Members of Israel’s ZAKA emergency response team were granted access to the site for forensic work.
+Anxious family members began giving DNA samples and waited for news on when identification of remains would begin.
+Members of Israel’s ZAKA emergency response team were granted access to the site and were doing forensic work.

-Canada’s ambassador to Ethiopia, Antione Chevrier, told The Associated Press that discussions on repatriating remains would begin once the identification process begins to yield results.
+Canada’s ambassador to Ethiopia, Antione Chevrier, told The Associated Press that discussions on repatriation of remains would begin once the identification process begins to yield results.
 “The next steps will take some time,” he said.
 Canada lost 18 people.

 “We are not told what they have found so far,” Ethiopian citizen Faysal Hussein, whose cousin was killed, told the AP.
 “We are sitting here like forever.
 We were taken to the crash site on Wednesday but not allowed to get a closer look.”